Transitional epithelium: Cell layers

 Transitional epithelium is made up of three types of cell layers: basal, intermediate, and superficial.
-The basal layer fosters the epithelial stem cells in order to provide constant renewal of the epithelium.
+The basal layer fosters the epithelial stem cells in order to provide constant renewal of the epithelium, and each basal cell contacts the basement membrane.
 These cells' cytoplasm is rich in tonofilaments and mitochondria; however, they contain few rough endoplasmic reticulum.
 The tonofilaments play a role in the attachment of the basal layer to the basement membrane via desmosomes.
 The intermediate cell layer is highly proliferative and, therefore, provides for rapid cell regeneration in response to injury or infection of the organ or tube in which it resides.
 These cells contain a prominent Golgi apparatus and an array of membrane-bound vesicles.
 These function in the packaging and transport of proteins, such as keratin, to the superficial cell layer.
 The cells of the superficial cell layer that lines the lumen are known as facet cells or umbrella cells.
 This layer is the only fully differentiated layer of the epithelium.
 It provides an impenetrable barrier between the lumen and the bloodstream, so as not to allow the bloodstream to reabsorb harmful wastes or pathogens.
 All transitional epithelial cells are covered in microvilli and a fibrillar mucous coat.

 The epithelium contains many intimate and delicate connections to neural and connective tissue.
 These connections allow for communication to tell the cells to expand or contract.
 The superficial layer of transitional epithelium is connected to the basal layer via cellular projections, such as intermediate filaments protruding from the cellular membrane.
 These structural elements cause the epithelium to allow distension; however, these also cause the tissue to be relatively fragile and, therefore, difficult to study.
-All cells touch the basement membrane.